Daumesnil station

-Daumesnil ([domenil]) is a station on Line 6 and Line 8 of the Paris Métro in the 12th arrondissement.
+Daumesnil ([domenil]) is a station on Lines 6 and 8 of the Paris Métro in the 12th arrondissement.

 History

-The station opened on 1 March 1909 with the opening of the original section of Line 6 from Place d'Italie to Nation (although part of Line 5—some dating back to 2 October 1900—was incorporated into Line 6 on 12 October 1942).
+The station opened on 1 March 1909 with the opening of the original section of Line 6 from Place d'Italie to Nation.
 The Line 8 platforms opened on 5 May 1931 with the extension of the line from Richelieu–Drouot to Porte de Charenton.

-It is named after Avenue Daumesnil, which honours General Pierre Yrieix Daumesnil (1776–1832) who lost a leg at the Battle of Wagram.
-This station is near Place Félix Éboué and its name plates refer to Félix Éboué (1884–1944), who brought Chad over to the Free French Forces in 1940 and as a result was made Governor General of French Equatorial Africa.
-It was the location of the Barrière de Reuilly, a gate built for the collection of taxation as part of the Wall of the Farmers-General; the gate was built between 1784 and 1788 and demolished in the 19th century.
+The station was named after Place Daumesnil above the station, and Avenue Daumesnil which passes through it.
+In 1946, the square was renamed Place Félix-Éboué, which was then added to the station name.

+Pierre Daumesnil (1776–1832) was a soldier in the French Revolutionary and Napoleonic Wars who rose from the ranks to become a brigadier general.
+He lost a leg at the Battle of Wagram and, while in command of the Château de Vincennes in 1814, defiantly announced that he would surrender it to the Allies only when he got his leg back.
+Félix Éboué (1884–1944) was a colonial official who, as Governor of Chad, accepted De Gaulle's authority in August 1940 and soon brought the rest of French Equatorial Africa, providing the Free French movement a territorial base.

+The square was the location of the Barrière de Reuilly, a gate in the Wall of the Ferme générale.
+Built in 1784–88, the Wall enforced collection of municipal import taxes, and was demolished in the 1860s.

-Nearby is the Promenade Plantée—a 4.5 km long elevated garden along the abandoned railway which led to the former Gare de la Bastille railway station.
+Nearby is the Coulée verte René-Dumont, also known as the Promenade Plantée—a 4.5 km long elevated garden along the abandoned railway which led to the former Gare de la Bastille railway station.

-Like a third of the stations on the network between 1974 and 1984, the platforms of both lines were modernized in the Andreu-Motte style, in this case red on line 6 and blue for line 8, with the retention of the original bevelled white tiles in both cases.
+Like a third of the stations on the network between 1974 and 1984, the platforms of both lines were modernized in the Andreu-Motte style, in this case red on Line 6 and blue for Line 8, with the retention of the original bevelled white tiles in both cases.

-As part of the RATP Un metro + beau program, the corridors of the station were renovated in turn and opened on 29 June 2014.
+As part of the RATP Un metro + beau programme, the corridors of the station were renovated in turn and opened on 29 June 2014.

 According to RATP estimates, the station saw 4,954,004 passengers enter in 2019, which places it in 86th position among metro stations for its attendance.
 In 2020, with the Covid-19 crisis, its annual traffic fell to 2,723,508 passengers, which ranked it 63rd.

 In January 2021, the characteristic Motte masonry benches were removed from the platforms of Line 6, as well as the seats they had been surmounted until then, replaced by Akiko models of the same shade.

 The station's traffic gradually recovered in 2021 with 3,634,023 entrants recorded, relegating it to the 70th position of the stations of the network for its attendance that year.